sunghunbae/BE2/README.md

 **Convert tauc to the standard condition (water, 20 deg.C)**
 ```
 #!/usr/bin/perl
-# ex. conversion tauc=8.4 at 25 deg.C to the standard condition
+# ex. conversion of tauc=8.4 at 25 deg.C to the standard condition
 $tc = 8.4;
 $C = 25.0;
 $K = $C + 273.15;